xpl8-69/xpl8/README.md

 ## stack

 - Node.js + Express
-- clues are server-generated PNGs — nothing useful in the client
+- clues are server-generated PNGs
 - flag only leaves the server when you earn it

 ---